ChemicalDevelopment/chemicaldevelopment.github.io/docs/ezc/variables/initializing.md

 Additionally, you can read in values from the commandline, using `$`. `$1` reads in the first argument, `$2` reads the second, and so one.

-If the user does not enter a value, it defaults to `0.0`

 <pre>
 # Prints sum of first two args
 a = $1 : b = $2